bterlson/strict-event-emitter-types/README.md

 }

-// Create a typed event emitter let ee: TypedEventEmitter<EventEmitter, Events> = new EventEmitter;
+// Create a typed event emitter let ee: StrictEventEmitter<EventEmitter, Events> = new EventEmitter;

 // now enjoy your strongly typed EventEmitter API! ee.on('newValue', x => x); // x is contextually typed to number